Institutional Investor Newsletter

 These additions further expand our representation of the world’s largest and most active investors in private markets, both domestically and internationally.
 Our team is now 37 lawyers strong: 12 partners, 4 counsel, 18 associates and 3 attorneys.
 Most of us are based in Austin, but we also have a presence in Dallas, Atlanta, and Boston, alongside our growing numbers in Washington, DC.
 Last year we assisted clients in over 2,000 transactions in jurisdictions and sectors spanning the investment funds space, and we are on track to once again exceed that number in 2023.

 Please check out this snapshot of each of our US lawyers and their educational backgrounds.

-Dan Fabian is one of our talented associates.
-Many of you have had the opportunity to work closely with him in recent years.
+Mike Nissim, of counsel in the DLA Piper office in Washington, DC, is among our experienced Institutional Investor lawyers.
+Many of you have had the opportunity to work closely with him over the last two years.
 We thought we would give him the chance to share a little about himself through a Q&A:

 Where are you originally from?

-Chambers Global 2023 ranks DLA Piper in Band 1 for its Investor Investment Funds: Investor Representation practice in the US, and singles out seven of our lawyers for individual rankings.
+This year, for the fifth consecutive year, Chambers USA ranked DLA Piper as Band 1 for its Investor Investment Funds: Investor Representation practice in the US and singled out seven of our lawyers for individual rankings.
 See the listings here.